-One of the oldest forms of sculpture, the art of topiary historically involves meticulous pruning and shaping of plants over years to create three dimensional masterpieces.
+One of the oldest forms of sculpture, topiary art, involves meticulous pruning and shaping of plants over the years to create three-dimensional masterpieces.
 Today, creating your own topiaries at home may be easier than you think.

 Succulents are a great starter plant for a project like this.
-They are easy to propagate, need very little care, and most have compact growth habits that work really well for keeping a tight form.
+They are easy to propagate, need very little care, and most have compact growth habits that work well for keeping a tight form.
 DIY succulent topiary is easy to make by following these steps for preparation and planting.

 1. Collecting Plants

 Succulents are great plants for your first topiary creation.
-Try to collect or purchase plants that are compact in form so that they maintain the desired shape of your object rather than growing tall and distorting the form.
+Try to collect or purchase plants that are compact in the form so that they maintain the desired shape of your object rather than growing tall and distorting the form.
 You can collect cuttings from a generous friend or purchase cuttings directly from a supplier.
-If you are purchasing potted plants, go ahead and clip off your stems for the topiary but keep the pots, most of these will regrow quickly to a very full plant.
-As you prepare your cuttings simply remove the lower leaves from approximately 1 inch (2.5 cm) of stem, this will be the part that goes in the frame.
+If you are purchasing potted plants, go ahead and clip off your stems for the topiary but keep the pots, most of these will regrow quickly to a full plant.
+As you prepare your cuttings, simply remove the lower leaves from approximately 1 inch (2.5 cm) of the stem.
+This will be the part that goes in the frame.
 It will help to collect the plants a few days before planting your topiary so that these new wounds can callous over.

 2. Choosing a Frame

 The key qualities desired for a frame are sturdiness and an ample amount of space to plant cuttings.
 If your topiary is going to stand on its own, it will need to have a heavy or wide base to support the weight of the plants and planting media.
 Shapes can range from a very formal sphere to a decorative type of wire chicken or a simple cone for a tree topiary.
 A visit to your local hobby store will give you a wide variety of ideas and possibilities.

 3. Prepping Your Topiary Frame